Set Up TouchPoint for Texting¶

 - If you will be using Reply Words (Two-Way SMS), check the box under the Receive Notices column for each person that you want to receive an email when someone replies to a text from that group.

-Repeat Steps 3-6 for each phone number you’ve purchased.
+Repeat Steps 3-6 for each phone number you’ve purchased through Twilio OR each MBT group you’d like to setup.

 Facts re Groups, Numbers, and Users¶

 - Each Twilio group can have multiple phone numbers associated with it.
 If using Twilio and toll-free numbers, it is recommended to only use one number per group.

-- Each group must have users that can text using that number.
+- Each group must have users that can text using that number with the exception of the MBT Quick Sign-In group.

 - Users with the SendSMS role will display when you click +Add beside Users.